US STOCKS-Futures rise after selloff, all eyes on CPI data | Headlines

 U.S. stock index futures edged higher on Wednesday following a risk-off session triggered by a Moody's downgrade of some banks, with investors looking ahead to a key inflation report this week after mostly dovish comments from Federal Reserve officials.

 However, some central bank officials are still leaning the other way, with Fed Governor Michelle Bowman on Monday saying the combination of still-elevated inflation and continued economic growth meant further rate increases are likely.
-Traders expect an 86.5% chance of a 25-basis point rate hike at the Fed's next policy meeting in September.
+Traders expect an 86.5% chance of no rate hike at the Fed's next policy meeting in September.

 Wall Street's main indexes ended the previous session lower in a broad selloff after the downgrading of several small and mid-sized banks by credit rating agency Moody's reignited fears about the health of U.S. lenders and the economy.
-Big banks edged higher on Wednesday before the bell, with Bank of America and Citigroup up 0.2% and 0.3%, respectively.
+Wall Street banks edged higher on Wednesday in early trading before the bell after sharp losses in the previous session, with Bank of America and Citigroup up 0.3% and 0.1%, respectively.

-Adding to concerns about the global economy, China's consumer sector fell into deflation and factory-gate prices extended declines in July, as the world's second-largest economy struggled to revive demand.
+Adding to concerns about global economic growth outlook, China's consumer sector fell into deflation and factory-gate prices extended declines in July, as the world's second-largest economy struggled to revive demand.
 "Chinese deflation has been the proverbial elephant in the room when it comes to recent tightening measures from the Federal Reserve, the ECB, and Bank of England," Michael Hewson, chief market analyst at CMC Markets, said.

-Casino owner Penn Entertainment's shares jumped 14% in premarket trading on a $2 billion deal with Walt Disney's ESPN to launch a sports betting business.
-Walt Disney's shares rose 0.8% ahead of its quarterly results due after markets close.
+Casino owner Penn Entertainment's shares jumped 13.4% in premarket trading on a $2 billion deal with Walt Disney's ESPN to launch a sports betting business.
+Walt Disney's shares rose 0.9%, with the entertainment company also set to report its quarterly results after the bell.

-Rivian Automotive gained 1.5% on raising its full-year production forecast.
-Lyft signaled it would double down on competitive pricing to catch up with rival Uber, taking the shine off its strong earnings forecast and sending the company's shares down 9.4%.
+Rivian Automotive gained 1.8% on raising its full-year production forecast, with its CEO adding the electric-vehicle maker has enough money to last it through 2025 as it keeps a lid on costs.
+Lyft signaled it would double down on competitive pricing to catch up with rival Uber, taking the shine off its strong earnings forecast and sending the company's shares down nearly 7.8%.

 Markets are nearing the end of a better-than-expected earnings season.
 Of the 443 S&P 500 companies that have reported earnings as of Tuesday, 78.6% beat analyst expectations, according to Refinitiv data.